bosley/sxs/libs/scanner/docs/group-scanner.md

 ## Parsing Rules

 ### Start Position Validation
+1. If `consume_leading_ws` is true, skip all leading whitespace first
-1. Scanner position must point to the start delimiter
+2. Scanner position must point to the start delimiter (after whitespace if consumed)
-2. If current byte does not match start delimiter, return failure
+3. If current byte does not match start delimiter, return failure
-3. This enforces caller intent and prevents accidental misuse
+4. This enforces caller intent and prevents accidental misuse

 ### Scanning Process